 Main, P (2023, July 17).
 Sociology Theories.
 Retrieved from https://www.structural-learning.com/post/sociology-theories

 Consider, for instance, the structural-functional approach, symbolic interactionism, and conflict theory.
-Each of these theories provides a unique lens through which we can examine social phenomena, contributing to our broader understanding of human behavior and society as a whole.
+Each of these theories provides a unique lens through which we can examine social phenomena, contributing to our broader understanding of human behaviour and society as a whole.

 To illustrate, let's take the example of the COVID-19 pandemic.
-It has been observed that rumors and conspiracy theories thrive in environments of low confidence and low trust.
+It has been observed that rumours and conspiracy theories thrive in environments of low confidence and low trust.
 In the context of the pandemic, a lack of scientific consensus on the virus's spread and containment, or on the long-term social and economic ramifications, has led to a proliferation of such theories.

 In essence, sociological theories are the compass that guides us through the labyrinth of the social world.
-They are the product of rigorous research and analysis, enabling us to understand and analyze various aspects of human society, social structures, and social interactions.
+They are the product of rigorous research and analysis, enabling us to understand and analyse various aspects of human society, social structures, and social interactions.

 Key insights include: